Mathematical Corrections

 Financial Status

-Your standard of living and other related factors could also trigger a tax audit.
-Auditors use public records and statistical data to trace spending and changes in wealth to prove that you have unreported income.
+If the auditor needs to come to your home or place of business, then it almost always be a real Revenue Agent, and will almost certainly audit your bank deposits, standard of living, and cash & bartering habits to see if they can add additional income to your tax return.
+Auditors use public records and statistical data to trace spending and changes in wealth to try and show that you might have unreported income.
 Some of these records include tax returns for all open years, credit reports, property tax records, business license applications, motor vehicle records, 1099 information, currency transaction reports and SEC filings.
 Due to perceived abuses of these techniques, Congress limited their use in 1998, stating that the IRS cannot use financial status or economic reality techniques unless they have a reasonable indication that there is a likelihood of unreported income.
-The statute (law) does not define "reasonable indication."
+The law does not define "reasonable indication," but you can bet that they will use these methods only when it is likely to cause additional tax.